agrawal-priyanka/loan_prediction/README.md

 # Loan Approval Prediction
 ## AIM
-This Machine Learning project aims to predict status of loan based on various factors like credit history, applicant's and coaapplicant's income, loan term, loan amount, ownership of property etc.
+This Machine Learning project aims to predict status of loan based on various factors like credit history, applicant's and coapplicant's income, loan term, loan amount, ownership of property etc.

 ## Dataset
 Dataset comprises of training as well as testing dataset.
 ML models are trained on training dataset and then tested upon the testing dataset.